mikecafarella/KNP/spec.md

 ## Update KGPLVariable

-`kgpl.set_var(vid,val_id)`
+`kgpl.set_var(kg_var,val_id)`
-Change the concrete value of an existing KGPLVariable given the id of the variable `vid` and the id of the value `val_id` and return the updated kgplVariable.
+Change the concrete value of an existing KGPLVariable given the variable `kg_var` and the id of the value `val_id` and return the updated kgplVariable.
 The return type is KGPLVariable class object.

 ## Workflow